👨🦯Aiding runners who are blind – A UX journey.

 The initial setup included a single ultrasonic sensor connected to an Arduino Uno while we prepared to order running belts.

-Post that, we decided to integrate more than a single sensor to the setup.
+Post that, we decided to integrate more than a single sensor into the setup.
 We owe this to the fact that we can accommodate multiple sensors in numerous positions on the belt.

 Our prototype (Before affixing it to the belt)

-Once the participants have been recruited, we plan to tell them about the course in an open environment that has been developed for them to run on.
-An open environment is chosen because of the difficulty to run indoors or finding large spaces in the latter.
+Once the participants have been recruited, we plan to tell them about the course in an open environment developed for them to run on.
+An open environment is chosen because of the difficulty of running indoors or finding large spaces in the latter.
 Before we tell them about the course, we would tell them about the running belt and what it does.
 This would take ten minutes.
 To have clarity of thought, we have a voice recording of us explaining the purpose and usage of the belt as a user guide.
 The type of interactions is going to be simple.
 The device works on vibrations presented to the user.
-5 different places where the vibrations occur to give a sense of direction to the user.
+4 different places where the vibrations occur to give a sense of direction to the user.

 Some of the evaluation areas include: